 (The Student Conduct Committee shall be composed of five members, selected by the Committee Administrator from a pool of ten faculty, five undergraduate students, five graduate students and four members at large (faculty or student).
 Each member will serve for one academic year.
 Faculty members will be appointed by the Faculty Senate.
 Undergraduate students will be named by the Associated Students of UNM (ASUNM).
 Graduate student will be named by the Graduate and Professional Student Association (GPSA).
 Undergraduate student hearings will include at least two undergraduate student panel members.
-Graduate student hearings will include at least two graduate student panel members.
 The Dean of Students shall designate the Administrator of the Committee.)